How to Think About Data Structure and Algorithm

 }

-Linked list traversal framework, incorporating both iterative and recursive structures:
+Linked list traversal framework, which can be both iterative and recursive:

 // basic singly linked list node